-The Bank determined the fair value of its unquoted equity securities classified as financial assets at FVOCI using the dividend yield model.
-This method is based on inputs other than quoted prices that are observable for the asset such as weighted cost of capital.
+The Bank determined the fair value of its unquoted equity securities classified as financial assets at FVOCI using the Capital Asset Pricing Model.
+This method estimates the expected return on an investment based on its systematic risk.
+It helps investors determine whether an asset offers a good expected return for its level of risk.
 While loans and special savings fair values are determined using present value of cashflows using BVAL rates based on maturity of the loan.